jrdwe/algo/README.txt

-Cp is a repository for my competitive programming problem attempts.
+Algo is a repository for my algorithm programming problem attempts.

 All feedback is welcome.